 Since 2003 our company, Misti International, Inc., is sourcing the finest alpaca fiber and crafting hand painted yarns directly from Peru for the enjoyment of knitters around the globe.

 Arequipa the Alpaca Capital of the World

 Some of my grandfather's competitors integrated their businesses with yarn manufacturing operations.
 Nowadays, these factories are the largest producers of Alpaca fiber in the world.

 The second and third generation descendants of my grandfather's contemporaries have assumed strong leadership roles in their companies.
 With great energy and creativity, the descendants of my grandfather's great generation of pioneers are transforming their companies into world-class organizations.

-These businesses are located in the city of Arequipa, making it the World center of Alpaca Fiber.
-Arequipa is also the city were I was born and raised.
+We located our fiber operations and Fair Trade Dye Studio in Arequipa, where these businesses are also located, making it the World center of Alpaca Fiber.
+Arequipa is also the city where I was born and raised.
 Similar to the close friendship relationships that my grandfather had with his counterparts, I have strong friendship ties with today's owners and leaders of the most important alpaca manufacturers in Peru.

 We are united not only with our legacy and tradition that comes from 3 generations started by our grandparents, but by a friendship forged in our childhood and our shared passion and pride of being Peruvian and Arequipenos.
 We are conscious that Peru has been privileged with this magnificent creature that is the alpaca.
 The fiber of alpaca is the pride of Peru, the gold of the Andes.
-We are also conscious that we inherit the millenary weaving tradition of ancient Peruvians, and are dedicated to bringing the finest alpaca yarn to the world markets.
+We are also conscious that we inherit the fiber arts and weaving traditions of ancient Peruvians, and are dedicated to bringing the finest alpaca yarn to the world markets.

 Through Misti International, with pride and humility, my wife Lisa and I are continuing the legacy of my family and the cultural tradition of Ancient Peru.